-3.1 Wireless Roaming in Mobile Phone Networks.

-Most of the standard authentication and key establishment protocols for mobile phone networks, e.g., [2, 29, 52], are based on the pre-shared key between the home network and its mobile device.
+Wireless Roaming in Mobile Phone Networks.
+Most of the standard authentication and key establishment protocols for mobile phone networks, e.g., [2, 26, 46], are based on the pre-shared key between the home network and its mobile device.
 These protocols establish the session key between the mobile device and the foreign network.
 Several solutions have been further proposed to allow roaming among different mobile phone networks.
-For example, the authenticated roaming between GSM and UMTS has been specified within the UMTS standard [2] and partially addressed in [3], and the roaming procedure between UMTS and CDMA2000 has been addressed in [37].
+For example, the authenticated roaming between GSM and UMTS has been specified within the UMTS standard [2] and the roaming procedure between UMTS and CDMA2000 has been addressed in [33].

-3.2 Wireless Roaming in IP Networks.

-In wireless IP networks, the access control is usually implemented based on the IEEE 802.11i security architecture, either using pre-shared keys (WPA, WPA2) or using the IEEE 802.1X specification.
+Wireless Roaming in IP Networks.
+In wireless IP networks, the access control is usually implemented based on the IEEE 802.11i security architecture, either using preshared keys (WPA, WPA2) or using the IEEE 802.1X specification.
 Although pre-shared keys are widely used for home and small-office networks, these does not actually fit for roaming.
-In larger networks, preference is given to IEEE 802.1X that is based on EAP [5], a protocol framework for the transmission of the authentication information between clients and networks.
+In larger networks, preference is given to IEEE 802.1X that is based on EAP [4], a protocol framework for the transmission of the authentication information between clients and networks.
 The actual protocols implemented within this framework are referred to as EAP methods and can be based for example on usernames and passwords, shared keys, or public-key certificates (supplied by the client, the server, or both).
-EAP using TTLS [32] is used for roaming purpose within the Eduroam infrastructure composed of the European education institutions that have reached an agreement [28].
-Eduroam uses

-EAP-TTLS in association with RADIUS servers hosted in each partner to authenticate and grant an Internet access to students and personnel visiting another institution.
-Another widely used form of authentication in WLANs, recommended by Wi-Fi alliance as a best practice solution [6], is web-based such that the mobile user provides own credentials as input to the browser form.
-This technique when based on the username / password is also known as the Universal Access Method (UAM), see also [7,8,41] for some variations.
+EAP using TTLS [28] is used for roaming purpose within the Eduroam infrastructure composed of the European education institutions that have reached an agreement [25].
+Eduroam uses EAP-TTLS in association with RADIUS servers hosted in each partner to authenticate and grant an Internet access to students and personnel visiting another institution.
+Another widely used form of authentication in WLANs, recommended by Wi-Fi alliance as a best practice solution [5], is web-based such that the mobile user provides own credentials as input to the browser form.
 These credentials are usually forwarded to the authentication server (e.g., RADIUS).
-As noticed in [43] such web-based solutions become vulnerable to the access point impersonation, address spoofing, and dictionary attacks.
-Some improvements to UAM supporting further types of credentials reducing the required user interaction to opening a web-browser have been described by McCann et al. [41].
+As noticed in [38] such web-based solutions become vulnerable to the access point impersonation, address spoofing, and dictionary attacks.